hrc2da/handotate/README.md

 ** --dir: a directory containing your videos (default 'vid') ** --out: a directory where the .csv files will be output (default 'out') ** --labels: the labels .yaml file (default 'labels.yaml')

+disclaimers: haven't tested w/more than one video file. haven't really tested if the output file is correct at all.